 - LEED-certified buildings in Los Angeles, San Francisco, Houston, San Diego, Sacramento and Washington, DC

-Pillsbury was one of the first major law firms to advance women to partnership, and we were the first Am Law 100 firm to be led by a woman.
+Pillsbury was one of the first major law firms to advance women to partnership, and we were the first large, national firm in the U.S. to elect a woman as its top leader.
 Our diversity and inclusion efforts are consistently recognized as best in class, as are our progressive workplace policies and programs.

 We celebrate our accomplishments, but know that there is still much to be done to diversify our profession and corporate America.
 And so, we sponsor and hold leadership roles with numerous organizations that promote diversity, including 2020 Women on Boards, Catalyst, California Minority Counsel Program, National Asian Pacific American Bar Association and Lambda Legal, among others.